khaors/geocompr/main.md

 In the previous section (section \@ref(glm)) we have used a GLM for predicting landslide susceptibility, in this section we will introduce the support vector machine (SVM) for the same purpose.
 It is beyond the scope of this book to explain exactly what a SVM is.
-In short, SVMs are trying to find the best possible hyperplanes to separate classes.
+In short, SVMs are trying to find the best possible hyperplanes to separate classes (in a classification case).
 Kernels with specific hyperparameters allow for non-linear boundaries between classes [@james_introduction_2013].
 Hyperparameters should not be confused with coefficients of parametric models, which are sometimes also referred to as parameters.^[For a more detailed description of the difference between coefficients and hyperparameters, have a look at this [machine mastery blog](https://machinelearningmastery.com/difference-between-a-parameter-and-a-hyperparameter/).]
 Coefficients can be estimated from the data while hyperparameters are set before the learning begins.